 Andrew identified the various issues affecting a difficult route, then considered the multiple ways in which those issues could be addressed.
 He created draft timetables and estimated their effects on cost, revenue and operability, before narrowing down the options and discussing them with internal and external stakeholders.
 This led to the production of an achievable schedule which successfully balanced the economic requirements of the business with operational constraints and the needs and aspirations of drivers.

 Andrew makes the most of the multiple data sources at his disposal.
-Ticket machine information is extracted, manipulated, and interpreted in myriad ways.
+Ticket machine information is extracted, manipulated and interpreted in myriad ways.
 This is combined with reliability data and external sources such competitor timetables to ensure an appropriate commercial response.

 Andrew makes the most of the multiple data sources at his disposal.
-Ticket machine information is extracted, manipulated, and interpreted in myriad ways.
+Ticket machine information is extracted, manipulated and interpreted in myriad ways.

 Chris Suggitt, Metrobus

 Tasked with improving reliability and profitability on one of his main routes, Chris reviewed usage and loading data, and liaised with drivers and depot colleagues.
-After considering various options, he chose to re-route the service in the town center to save 6 minutes of the 75 minute cycle time.
+After considering various options, he chose to re-route the service in the town centre to save 6 minutes of the 75 minute cycle time.
 This saving was reinvested in extended running times, and on-time performance and patronage both increased significantly in the months following the change.

 Since 2003, Chris has used historical GPS tracking data to create more reliable schedules.
 He combines this with stop-level patronage data and anecdotal feedback from drivers and depot staff for an understanding of demand and traffic levels at different times.